makuachteny/alu-machine_learning/README.md

 # alu-machine_learning
-This repository is for the array of machine learning projects
+This repository is for machine learning projects